-We islanders love the beach and we love food and to mix booze while our feet feel the sand.
+We islanders love the beach and we love food and mixing booze while our feet feel the sand.

-Punta Maracayo is a resort in the town of Hatillo in the Atlantic Coast of the Island.
+Punta Maracayo is a resort in the town of Hatillo on the Atlantic Coast of the Island.
 We celebrated Jaycob’s graduation there with his friends and schoolmates.

 Hatillo is a small town full of traditions.
 It is very well known for its Mask Festival on December 28th in honor of the Feast of the Holy Innocents, a celebration that has its roots in the execution of all male children ordered by Herod the Great.
 This celebration was brought in by the settlers from the Canary Islands.